-The driver of a 40-foot-long trailer truck was attempting to exit a parking lot and while maneuvering the truck around a tight left turn, backed the truck cab into a utility pole causing the pole to break and fall on the cab, injuring the driver.
+The driver of a 40-foot-long trailer truck attempted to exit a parking lot and while maneuvering the truck around a tight left turn, backed the truck cab into a utility pole causing the pole to break and fall on the cab, injuring the driver.
 The truck subsequently plowed into the side of a nearby house.

 The injured driver brought suite against the electric utility and phone company alleging the wires spanning two utility poles he drove beneath were too low and that his trailer had hit the wires, breaking the pole.
 There were no witnesses to the accident.
 Damage to the cab revealed a dented area on the right rear corner where the cab stuck the pole.